vitaly-t/pg-minify/README.md

 1. Removes both `/*multi-line*/` and `--single-line` comments
 2. Concatenates multi-line strings into single-line with `\n`
-3. Removes all redundant gaps: line breaks, tabs and spaces
+3. Removes redundant line gaps: line breaks, tabs and spaces
 4. Flattens the resulting script into a single line

 It also provides basic parsing and error reporting for invalid SQL.